 { fun: "" //Function definition baseId: 1 //Base station id, numeric type infos: {} //Information object/array packetTag: "" // Packet tag string. }

-fun: The name corresponding to the function, such as: "BaseStationID" reads the base station id, "answerChoices" //Multiple choice keypad feedback value. baseId: Base station ID, used to distinguish the base station logo; 0 specially represents all base stations, 1 represents base station No. 1 . infos: Data fed back by WSCmdApp to the APP layer.
+fun: The name corresponding to the function, such as: "BaseStationID" reads the base station id, "answerChoices" //Multiple choice keypad feedback value. baseId: Base station ID, used to distinguish base stations, 0 represents all base stations, 1 represents base station No. 1.

+. infos: Data fed back by WSCmdApp to the APP layer.
 See the specific function definition for details. packetTag: This is an extension field which needs to be managed by the application.
 It returns the received string.

 Field value description: